 Sometimes you could just do without a walk down relationship memory lane, but if you’re attending a family party, that’s probably where you’re headed.

-Nothing screams single more than a shopping basket (note that you don’t need a trolley for a single persons food consumption) filled with Ben and Jerry ice cream, meals for one and a half pint of milk.
+Nothing screams single more than a shopping basket (note that you don’t need a trolley for a single person’s food consumption) filled with Ben and Jerry ice cream, meals for one and a half-pint of milk.
 No need for multipacks when there’s only one mouth to feed.

-There are only so many times the self service till can ask “Please key in how many items” and you answer one to everything.
+There are only so many times the self-service till can ask “Please key in how many items” and you answer one to everything.
 One apple.
 One banana.
 One onion.
 One bread bun.
 The list continues.

-And by the time you’re headed back to the car with your shopping you realise just how single you are, and how cooking for one sucks, as you’ll either eat the same dish for the majority of the week, or you’ll over eat and your jeans wont fit!
+And by the time you’re headed back to the car with your shopping you realise just how single you are, and how cooking for one sucks, as you’ll either eat the same dish for the majority of the week, or you’ll overeat and your jeans won’t fit!

 When two of your friends hook up

 It happens to all of us.
-Two people from your social circle who you hang out with a lot suddenly develop feelings for each other and before you know you shift from an equal member of the friendship group to a third wheel.
+Two people from your social circle who you hang out with a lot suddenly develop feelings for each other and before you know your shift from an equal member of the friendship group to a third wheel.
 Then ensues the niggling thought in the back of your mind every time you do something together that they are just counting down to when you’ll leave so they can get down to what couples do.

-Yes you’re happy that they are happy.
-No you’re not happy that all of a sudden you’ve become an outsider in your own friendship group and you always seem to get the taxi back alone from every social gathering you now have.
+Yes, you’re happy that they are happy.
+No, you’re not happy that all of a sudden you’ve become an outsider in your own friendship group and you always seem to get the taxi back alone from every social gathering you now have.

 As the week draws to a close and Friday afternoon creeps in, talk at work turns to weekend plans.
-Which ultimately leads to your colleagues filling you in on this weekend is solely devoted to spending time with their other half.
+This ultimately leads to your colleagues filling you in on this weekend is solely devoted to spending time with their other half.
 And as a singleton you quickly find yourself thinking how many hours of your weekend will you spend on the sofa, alone.
 I’m not saying all singles are lonely, but there’s always a weekend when you ask your friends who are in relationships to do something and their response is they already have plans with their partners.
 And that’s when it slowly dawns on you that it would be quite nice to have a special someone who would fill up your weekends.

-But for now, it’s back to a microwave meal, a mini bottle of wine and the drawing board when it comes to your next potential date.
+But for now, it’s back to a microwave meal, a mini bottle of wine, and the drawing board when it comes to your next potential date.